maennel/hackvent2019/dec08/description.md

 ```

 ## Aproach
 From the text it was clear that the ciphertext had to be reverted to a numeric string with a length of 14 to 19 positions (length of credit card numbers).
-It became also relatively clear from the quotation marks, that the encryption was more of an encoding and that it had to be some poor man's approach (which was also confirmed by `DrSchottkyd` later in the chat).
+It became also relatively clear from the quotation marks, that the encryption was more of an encoding and that it had to be some poor man's approach (which was also confirmed by `DrSchottky` later in the chat).

 Looking at the given ciphertext with the algorithm being "SmileNcryptor 4.0", I simply dropped the prefixing smiley faces with them not adding any additional information (except that it's actually ciphertext).